oruga-ui/oruga/packages/docs/guide/README.md

 ### Adding new classes

-Adding new classes is really easy and you can do it importing the library/component (global); in this case all component intances are using the same custom classes.
+This way allows to append a one or more classes to already existsing classes.
-Otherwise the library allows to add new classes on a single component instance (local).
+It is really easy and you can do it importing the library/component (global) and in this case all component intances are using the same custom classes, otherwise the library allows to add new classes on a single component instance (local).

 #### Global